Learning Outcomes

 ) - how this alternative project option serves your growth in the field of data visualization and communication

-Please be aware that proposing an alternative project idea does not guarantee that it will be accepted.
+Please be aware that proposing an alternative project idea does not guarantee that it will be accepted as-is.
+You may be asked to modify your proposal to effectively meet EDS 240 final project requirements.

 Regardless of which option you choose, you are expected to consider all design elements discussed throughout the quarter, implement as appropriate, and justify your decisions.
 These include, but are not limited to:

-- text (e.g. titles, captions, annotations, axis labels, axis ticks, alt text)
+- text (e.g. titles, captions, annotations, axis labels, axis text)

 - themes (i.e. all non-data plot elements; these should be intentionally modified and visually-pleasing)